Funding meetings - MRC

 The chair is responsible for ensuring funding decisions are credible.
 Chairs:

-• create an environment where conditions for bias are mitigated and whereby all members feel able to contribute to and challenge discussion
+• create an environment where conditions for bias are mitigated and all members feel able to contribute to and challenge discussion

-• ensure that all members’ views are considered in decision making.
+• ensure that all members’ views are considered in decision making

 Deputy chair